LaisAxx/LaisAxx/README.md

 ## 🚀 About Me
 👨‍💻 Developer | 🎓 Software Architecture Student | 💙 Passionate about coding

-I love building innovative solutions with **Java, JavaScript, Typescrip, Node, Python, AI and Cloud**.
+I love building innovative solutions with **Java, JavaScript, Typescript, Node, Python, AI and Cloud**.
 Always learning and exploring new technologies! 🚀

 ## 📊 Coding Time (All Time)